What is Return Path’s Certification program?

 Do senders have to Certify all of their IP addresses?

 Senders can choose to Certify some IP addresses, or all of them.
 Also, marketing and transactional email can be sent by Certified IPs.
-However, any Certified IP must maintain measurable sending volume and meet Certification standards.
+However, any Certified IP must maintain measurable sending volume and meet Certification requirements.

 What happens if I’m not eligible?